awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-nodejs.md

 These packages and their associated code are installed in the `node_modules` subdirectory of your project\.

-For more information on installing Node\.js packages, see [How to Install Local Packages](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) and [How to Create Node\.js Modules](https://docs.npmjs.com/getting-started/creating-node-modules) at the [npm \(Node\.js package manager\) website](https://www.npmjs.com)\.
+For more information on installing Node\.js packages, see [Downloading and installing packages locally](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) and [Creating Node\.js Modules](https://docs.npmjs.com/getting-started/creating-node-modules) on the [npm \(Node\.js package manager\) website](https://www.npmjs.com)\.
 For information about downloading and installing the AWS SDK for JavaScript, see [Installing the SDK for JavaScript](installing-jssdk.md)\.

 ## Step 4: Write the Node\.js Code<a name="getting-started-nodejs-js-code"></a>

 Create a new file named `sample.js` to contain the example code\.
-Begin by adding the `require` function calls to include the SDK for JavaScript and `uuid` modules, so they are available for you to use\.
+Begin by adding the `require` function calls to include the SDK for JavaScript and `uuid` modules so that they are available for you to use\.

-Build a unique bucket name that's used to create an Amazon S3 bucket by appending a unique ID value to a recognizable prefix, in this case `'node-sdk-sample-'`\.
+Build a unique bucket name that is used to create an Amazon S3 bucket by appending a unique ID value to a recognizable prefix, in this case `'node-sdk-sample-'`\.
 You generate the unique ID by calling the `uuid` module\.
 Then create a name for the `Key` parameter used to upload an object to the bucket\.

 Create a `promise` object to call the `createBucket` method of the `AWS.S3` service object\.
 On a successful response, create the parameters needed to upload text to the newly created bucket\.
 Using another promise, call the `putObject` method to upload the text object to the bucket\.